Asphalt volcano: Formation and distribution

-Asphalt volcanoes are ocean floor vents that erupt asphalt instead of lava.
+Asphalt volcanoes are vents on the ocean floor through which asphalt erupts rather than of lava.
 They were discovered in the Gulf of Mexico during an expedition of the research vessel SONNE, led by Gerhard Bohrmann of the DFG Research Center Ocean Margins.
-On these volcanoes a previously unknown highly diverse ecosystem at a water depth of 3,000 meters was discovered.
+These volcanoes host a previously unknown and highly diverse ecosystem at a water depths of more than 3,000 meters.

 The first asphalt volcanoes were discovered in 2003 by a research expedition to the Gulf of Mexico.
 They are located on a seafloor hill named "Chapopote," Nahuatl for "tar."
 The site is located in a field of salt domes known as the Campeche Knolls, a series of steep hills formed from salt bodies that rise from underlying rock, a common feature in the gulf.
 The research team documented tar flows as wide as 20 m across.
 Also discovered alongside the asphalt were areas soaked with petroleum and methane hydrate, also spewed from the volcano.
 This kind of an environment proves attractive to chemical-loving bacteria and tubeworms, although the exact biogeochemical relationship is not yet known.

-The tar is relatively hot when it comes out of the seafloor, but just like undersea lava flows, it is quickly cooled by the much colder seawater around it.
+One hypothesis is that the tar is relatively hot when it comes out of the seafloor, but just like undersea lava flows, it is quickly cooled by the much colder seawater around it.
 This produces forms similar to the distinctive A'a and pahoehoe types of basalt lava flow seen in places like Hawaii.
 Another similarity is that the tar heats methane hydrate and causes it to explode into a free gas, similar to the action hot lava has on groundwater in phreatomagmatic eruptions.

 The team proposed an asphalt volcano formation theory in a paper published in Eos.
 The article suggested that water heated past the critical point underneath the seafloor found a passageway to the surface, most likely a salt dome, and carried with it a heavy load of hydrocarbons and dissolved minerals.
 A special property of such critically heated water is that it can mix with oils, whereas normal water cannot.
 The same process is attributed to the formation of black smokers.
 Once the water reaches the surface, it cools, and its carrying capacity drops.
 The lighter compounds in the mixture escape to the surface, while the tar and other heavier materials remain on the seafloor, eventually building up the asphalt volcano's structure.

+The role of temperature in asphalt volcanism is debated, with evidence suggesting asphalt does not erupt in a hot state.
+Instead, the pāhoehoe-like textures might result from gradients in viscosity, driven by the loss of volatile components, which create a contrast between the flow's outer crust and its inner core.